Graph Sketching I: 4 Easy Ways to Graph a Linear Function

 In this series, we will start with the graph of linear functions, then we will proceed with polynomial and rational functions later.
 We will also discuss how to sketch the graphs of trigonometric functions later.

 In this post, we use different strategies to graph y = 2x – 1, a linear function.
+Since the graph of a linear function is a straight line, we only need two points to graph it.
+Here are four different ways to sketch the graph of linear functions.

 1. Any Two Points